dbersenev/wbase/README.md

    //it happens because we synchronize on the same source and requirement is "NEW_OR_PROPAGATED" TransactionManager<JdbcEngine> tm2 = new JdbcTransactionManager(source);
    try(UserTransaction<JdbcEngine> tx2 = tm2.createTransaction()) {
      tx2.commit();// so commit here is doing nothing.
-Only rollback can be called }
+Only rollback can affect physical transaction }
 }
 ```